What Are The Basic Tools Required For Bead Making?

 The essential tools & equipment you will need to make your own glass beads are:

 Mandrels.
 Mandrels are metal rods available in various shapes and sizes.
-Molten glass is applied to the mandrel, which is then turned to form a glass bead.
-Naturally, a 5mm mandrel will leave behind a 5mm hole in the bead.
+Molten glass is applied to the mandrel, which is then turned in the flame to form a glass bead.
+Naturally, a 5mm thick mandrel will leave behind a 5mm hole in the bead.

-To remove the bead from the mandrel, you dip both into water, which causes the bead release to 'flake away', allowing you to slide the bead off.
+To remove the bead from the mandrel, you soak it with water, which then causes the bead release to 'flake away', allowing you to wiggle and slide the bead off.

 Glass rods are melted to form a bead.
 They are sold in a variety of colours and thicknesses which allow you to create beads with different patterns and designs.
 You must be careful when mixing glass, as not all glass is compatible, which can result in cracking.
 Visit my types of glass guide for further information.

 Fire extinguisher.
 Ensure you choose one that is suitable for your surroundings (most likely Water / Class A), and know how to use it!

 Cooling system.
 When glass is cooled too quickly, stress fractures can occur, leading to cracks and broken beads.
 To prevent this from happening, the glass must be cooled slowly and in a controlled manner.
 The cheapest methods are cooling bubbles and fibre blankets, but these methods will not anneal your beads, meaning that they could still crack - using a kiln is the only way you can be sure that your glass has been annealed correctly.

 Didymium glasses protect your eyes from the flare of the flame and from any hot glass fragments should the glass shatter.